JesseCastro/okboomer/README.md

 ## Docker

 You can run this with the attached docker image and a service user.
 You'll need to install docker first of course, and create a service user.
 Take the json file generated during service user creation, rename it to `secret.json` and place it in the `secret` folder of this project.
 Now you are ready to run.
-First build the docker image.
+First build the docker image (don't forget to copy the '.' at the end of the command).
 ```
 docker build -t boomeretl .
 ```